1539sakshi/learning_readme/README.md

 - Easing with employment : We're trying to connect the recruiters with the potential employees keeping in view that the crisis unbalanced the ratio of employed and unemployed.
 - Personal-Counseling : We've decided to add the counselling feature to help individuals connect with counselors across the globe.
 - Enhancing Security : We've planned to make the application more secure in terms of transaction and payment by using technologies like artificial intelligence as in facial authentication.

+##  FUTURE SCOPE
+- We have checked the feasibility of our project in real life by performing various surveys and the results made us believe that this can be taken forward as a startup.
+- With more security and authentication features this can be a trusted platform in the unknown world.
+If we ever got the opportunity to scale this up in real life, we would work to the best of our abilities to make it one of the reliable source for people.